 - Cold Brew IPA – Rogue: If you enjoy a cold brew coffee, you may want to consider a brew like this option from Rogue.
 A 2016 and 2018 award winner, dark coffee malts combine with Freedom, Rebel and Simcoe hops and express cold brew coffee with a powerful aroma and bold hop bitterness for a refreshing but pronounced finish.
 Buy Here.

-Session IPA is actually quite popular in the United States, even though it’s not always clearly labeled as such.
-The term is actually derived from England under World War I, where workers were given drinking time for every four-hour session of a workday.
-Normally, any ale five percent ABV or higher is considered a Session Ale.
+Session IPA is actually quite popular in the United States.
+The term is thought to be derived from England under World War I, where workers were given drinking time for every four-hour session of a workday.
+Normally, any ale lower than five percent ABV is considered a Session Ale.

 Double IPA, also known as Imperial IPA, refers to the strength of IPA, so you can buy a Black IPA that is also classified as a Double IPA.
 Typical IPAs range in an alcohol concentration of around six to nine percent.
 Double IPAs have higher concentrations of 7.6 percent to 10.6 percent.